What Is Powder Coating?

 - Coating: The coating is applied electrostatically (coating sticks to material surface) with a spray gun.
 The positive charge of the powder sticks the the grounded charge of the object to be coated.

-- Curing: Coated objects are then placed into a 200℃ oven for 10-20 minutes.
+- Curing: Coated objects are then placed into a 200℃ oven for 10 minutes to 1.5 hours (depending on the material).
 This causes the powder to melt and begin to flow.
 This flowing powder chemically reacts to form a extremely strong coating.
 PermaCoat utilizes infrared curing ovens.

 Powder coating is ideal for anything metal such as appliances, aluminum extrusion, car rims, light posts, aluminum railing, etc.